SSL-SLR: Self-Supervised Representation Learning for Sign Language Recognition: Introduction

 In response to the above challenges, this paper proposes a self-supervised framework consisting of two key components: a new self-supervised approach and a new augmentation method.
 The self-supervised method is designed to be invariant to augmentations by producing similar representations for a sign and its augmented variants.
 While the proposed data augmentation generates positive pairs by degrading the non-relevant parts of the signs, enabling the self-supervised method to become invariant to those non-relevant parts.
-The proposed method eliminates the need for negative pairs, additional encoders, or clustering mechanisms and surpasses several well-known contrastive and self-supervised approaches on several SLR tasks.
+The proposed method removes the need for negative pairs, additional encoders, or clustering mechanisms and surpasses several well-known contrastive and self-supervised approaches on several SLR tasks.
 The results show first an improvement in the accuracy and quality of representations learned by the most popular contrastive architectures, such as SimCLR, MoCo, SimSiam, and BYOL, across several sign language datasets.
-Second, the achievement of state-of-the-art results on several datasets without requiring a large amount of data from diverse sources like some methods.
-The rest of this paper is organized as follows: Section~\ref{preleminaries} presents contrastive learning and several popular methods.
+Second, the achievement of state-of-the-art results on several datasets.

+The rest of this paper is organized as follows: Section~\ref{preleminaries} presents contrastive learning and several popular methods generally used in SLR.
 Section~\ref{sign_language_recognition} presents previous works in SLR; Section~\ref{relevance_part_signs} shows that not all parts of a sign language video are equally relevant for the recognition; Section~\ref{Our_approach} presents the proposed approach; Section~\ref{experiments} presents experiments and the discussion; Section~\ref{ablation_sec} presents the ablation of the approach while Section~\ref{conclusion} concludes and presents several further perspectives.

-\section{Contrastive representation learning}
+\section{Contrastive Representation Learning}